tme-osx/TME-AIX/serviceassurance/ReadMe.md

 The model predictions are compared against actual values for key metrics like latency.
 The MAPE value is calculated and printed, providing a quantitative measure of the model's performance.

-## Visualization

-The project includes visualizations to compare the actual and predicted values for network latency.
-The plots provide a clear view of the model's prediction accuracy.

 ## Summary

 This project demonstrates the application of Transformer neural networks for predicting network performance metrics in a telecom environment.
 The use of synthetic data and the evaluation of the model using MAPE provide a comprehensive approach to service assurance insights.